fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 Factory
 -------

 Processors are being created by the factory :py:class:`~logprep.processor.processor_factory.ProcessorFactory`.
+There is no need to implement anything here after registering your processor in the :py:class:`ProcessorRegistry`

 Processor
 ---------